LambdaLabsML/isaac-sim-benchmarking/README.md

 # Isaac Sim Benchmarking
-Using nvidia Isaac Sim to test robotics simulation and robotics ML training using cloud GPUs
+Using nvidia Isaac Sim and Isaac Lab to test robotics simulation and robotics ML training using cloud GPUs

 ## Setup